maxwellbenton/manager-readme/manager_readme.md

 I believe we all choose to be leaders or not.
 Manager is a title, leader is a way of being.
 I expect you to be a leader.
 This means, ***take initative***.

-One of my favorite business books "TURN THE SHIP AROUND!" describes a world where the sub commander has so thoroughly described what "good decisions" look like, his staff of chiefs etc. simply go around saying "I intend to...." and, provided the intention is expressed with appropriate forethought and
+One of my favorite business books "Turn the Ship Around!" describes a world where the sub commander has so thoroughly described what "good decisions" look like, his staff of chiefs etc. simply go around saying "I intend to...." and, provided the intention is expressed with appropriate forethought and